onyx-platform/onyx/doc/user-guide/concepts.md

 #### Segment

 A segment is the unit of data in Onyx, and it's represented by a Clojure map.
 Segments represent the data flowing through the cluster.
+Segments are the only shape of data that Onyx allows you to emit between functions.

 #### Task